oleon12/PhyloMorphyllinae/TNT/README.md

 These are the macro-script used to run the MP analyses under extended implied weight.
 If you want to run any of these scripts, please follow the next steps.

-1. Donwload the data for the corresponding script here. (e.g., If you will run Combined.run, then download the Combined.tnt file).
+1. Donwload the data for the corresponding script [here]https://github.com/oleon12/PhyloMorphyllinae/tree/main/Matrix. (e.g., If you will run Combined.run, then download the Combined.tnt file).
 Then, put files in the same directory.

 2. Now make sure that the TNT executable is in the same folder and put this command.